Sue Bell Cobb: Retirement

 Cobb announced her intention to retire from office on June 30, 2011, to devote more time to her family.
 Cobb noted that she had also been wary of "the cost of running for office while maintaining judicial objectivity".
 She denied that her decision to step down was connected with a potential bid for Governor of Alabama in the 2014 election, She considered it, but ultimately decided against running.
 After stepping down, she became "a national advocate for changing how judges are selected", saying on her race against Nabers (said to be the second most expensive judicial race in American history), "Everything we did was legal and ethical, but that didn't mean it was right".
 In 2015, in an op-ed piece for Politico, she said she was ashamed of the amount of money she had to raise to win the election.

 Candidate for Governor

 On June 14, 2017, Cobb announced her candidacy for governor, declaring "I simply cannot stand by and watch as one more community hospital closes its doors.
 I cannot be still as so many bad decisions that affect us all continue to be made.
 As the head of Alabama’s judicial branch, and in the face of significant obstacles, I was able to work with amazing court leaders and state employees to make vast improvements in the lives of others.
 If given the opportunity, I would be honored to put my experience and skill set to work in the executive branch.
 I promise, I will work and I will not stop until there is light again on Alabama’s horizon."

+Personal life

+Cobb is married to William J. Cobb, Executive Director of Governmental Affairs of Bell South (retired).
+They have three children and four grandchildren.

+Honors

+Cobb was inducted into the University of Alabama School of Law's Alabama Lawyer Hall of Honor in 2023.